Novicell/novicell-sprite-scroller/README.md

 ### Prerequisites:

-Your must currently be either horizontal or vertical.
+Your spritesheet must currently be either horizontal or vertical.
 So no either one column with multiple rows, or one row with multiple columns (vertical vs horizontal)

 ### Install with npm